How to Calculate Age in Google Sheets (Easy Formulas)

 Now there are two formulas you can use to calculate the age in Google Sheets in years (i.e., to get the total number of years that have elapsed between the two given dates).

-The first formula that you can use to do this is the DATEDIF formula (called the Date Difference formula), and the second one is using the YEARFRAC function.
+The first formula that you can use to do this is the DATEDIF formula (called the Date Difference formula), and the second one is the YEARFRAC function.

 Using the DATEDIF Formula